13. Training and Deploying Object Detection with YOLO#

 import os

-If you have chosen a different dataset or format, ensure it follows YOLO formatting.
-For this lesson, we assume that the dataset is organized in train/, val/, and test/ directories.
+If you are using a different dataset or format, ensure it is structured in the YOLO format.
+For this tutorial, we assume that the dataset is organized into train/

 # Set paths to the dataset